 - Or register for the virtual conference.
 If you decide later you want to attend in person, you would pay just the difference between the two prices.
 No upcharge, no fees for changing your mind, no funny business.

-Those who sign up in January will be granted access to all of the seminar recordings from the 2020 virtual conference, available through the end of February.
+Those who sign up now will be granted access to all of the seminar recordings from the 2020 virtual conference, available through the end of February.